aslansd/DNNforVPL/README.md

 In summary, DNNforVPL is a deep neural network model used to simulate visual perceptual learning on a specific task structure and data.
 The aim of the task is to test hypotheses regarding generalization/transfer in visual perceptual learning.

 ## Instructions:
 Download and save the whole repository in your local drive.
-Unzip the four stimuli folders keeping their original names.
+Unzip the four stimuli folders keeping their original folders and names.

 The following packages are required to be installed before running the source codes and demos of this repository:
 - matplotlib